densechen/penal-connection/README.md

 # penal-connection
 The source code of penal connection, which was first proposed in [Rethinking skip connection model as a learnable Markov chain](https://arxiv.org/pdf/2209.15278.pdf).

+Published as a conference paper at ICLR 2023.

 ## Install

 ```bash